ThibaultReuille/internet-graph/README.md

 internet-graph
 ==============

-Python code to create a graph of the internet (AS nodes, BGP routes, Prefixes ...) with SemanticNet.
+Python code to create a graph of the internet (AS nodes, BGP routes, Prefixes ...) with NetworkX.